2.2. Demos: Overview and Directory Layout

 • annotated instructions: see links in each section

-• with metadata: the text files associated with the processing (in the adcp_py3demos/adcp_pyproc directories) have the same (basic) instructions, with additional meta-data included.
+• with metadata: the text files associated with the processing (in the codas_demos/adcp_pyproc directories) have the same (basic) instructions, with additional meta-data included.
 These completed files are a good example of what to submit with your data when you send it in to the Joint Archive for Shipboard ADCP, JASADCP

 Note